libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The details of the early data message format can be find in [Noise-handshake-payload]

-### TLS case

-In the current version of libp2p, the ALPN extension field is populated with a key "libp2p".
-By appending the key of "libp2p" to the end of the supported multiplexer list, the TLS handshaking process is not broken when peers run different versions of libp2p, because the minimum overlap of the peer's supported multiplexer sets is always satisfied.
-When one peer runs the old version and the other peer runs the version that supports this feature, the negotiated protocol is "libp2p".

-In the case that "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no multiplexer was selected.
-And the upgrade process MUST fall back to the multistream-selection protocol to negotiate the multiplexer to be selected.
-This fallback behavior ensures backward compatibility with previous versions that do not support the feature specified by this document.

-### Noise case

-The existing version of libp2p Noise handshake carries empty early data.
-When a version that supports this feature talks to an older version which does not support this feature, the multiplexer selection process on the new version runs against an empty string and will return empty multiplexer selection result.
+In the previous versions that do not support this feature, the Noise handshake messages carry an empty field of muxer list in the early data extension.
+When a version that supports this feature talks to an older version which does not support this feature, the multiplexer selection process on the new version runs against an empty list and will return empty multiplexer selection result.

-In the case an empty multiplexer selection result is returned, the upgrade process MUST fall back to the multistream-selection protocol to select the multiplexer.
-This fallback behavior ensures backward compatibility with previous versions that do not support this specification.
+In this case, backward compatibility is achieved by falling back to the multistream-selection process.

 ## Security